Ask Thry'vors Archive Categories

 - Men's Issues

-- Children and Youth Issues
+- Thyroid Cancer in Children & Youth

 - What criteria do you use in your practice, in making a recommendation to a patient towards a total thyroidectomy vs. a partial thyroidectomy?